 Whether or not you must notify, you are legally obliged to observe data protection principles.

 You must process only as much information as you need

 - You must identify the minimum amount of information you need.

 - You must need it for a specific purpose, which must be lawful.

 - There are extra restrictions on the use of particularly sensitive data.

-2.3 The information you hold must be accurate and up to date.
+The information you hold must be accurate and up-to-date

-- You need to be able to prove you have taken 'reasonable steps' to ensure the accuracy of the information you hold.
+- You need to be able to prove you have taken 'reasonable steps' to make sure the information you hold is accurate.

-- If anyone complains about the accuracy of the information you hold on them, you must be prepared to investigate and to amend it or at least note their complaint on file.
+- If anyone complains about the accuracy of the information you hold on them, you must be prepared to investigate and to correct it or at least note their complaint on file.

 - You (and your staff) may not pass on information to third parties without just cause.